-Annuities are generally regulated by the Texas Department of Insurance.
-Investors interested in annuities should at a minimum consult the consumer guide "Understanding Annuities" at www.tdi.texas.gov.
+In Texas, annuities are generally regulated by the Texas Department of Insurance.
+Investors interested in annuities should at a minimum consult the TDI consumer guide "Understanding Annuities" at www.tdi.texas.gov.

-401(k) Plans
+401(k) PLANS

 When you participate in a 401(k) plan, you defer pre-tax earnings to your account every pay period, typically by designating a percentage of what you earn.
 The deferred earnings aren't included in the gross income your employer reports to the IRS, so contributing to a 401(k) actually reduces the income tax you owe for the year.